norayr/english-georgian/README.md

 # english-georgian
 english-georgian stardict dictionary

-this files prepared with [this](https://github.com/norayr/english-georgian_dictionary) tool.
+these files prepared with [this](https://github.com/norayr/english-georgian_dictionary) tool.

 How to use dictionary
 =====================